A small team, a big idea about generosity.

 Faith

-Rooted in Christian conviction, hospitable across faith traditions.
-Our work flows from a belief that we are loved, and called to love our neighbours.
+Rooted in Christian conviction, our work flows from a belief that we are loved by Jesus and called to love our neighbours.

 Stories

-The way we honour communities is by telling their stories truthfully — carrying their voices home so generosity has a face and a name.
+The way we honour communities is by telling their stories truthfully.
+Carrying their voices so generosity has a face and a name.

 Generosity

-Giving freely — time, talent, and treasure — because we have been freely given to.
-Generosity is the lifeblood of this work.
+Giving freely of time, talent, and treasure because we have been freely given to.